-Potential groundwater contaminants identified in the AB3030 GWMP include saline water, pesticides, nitrate from sewage systems, and fertilizer practices, organic compounds from industrial activities, and naturally occurring elements in underlying soil and rock formations.
-The AB3030 GWMP lists nitrate of particular concern in the shallow wells in the Antelope Subbasin.
+Potential groundwater contaminants identified in the AB3030 GWMP include saline water, pesticides, nitrate from sewage systems, and fertilizer practices, and organic compounds from industrial activities, and naturally occurring elements in underlying soil and rock formations.
 As described in the AB3030 GWMP, contaminants have the potential to enter the groundwater system as result of lateral or vertical migration through abandoned wells, wells with long screens, and unsealed or improperly sealed wells.
 These wells can be active or abandoned wells, water supply wells, and associated test holes.
-Water quality results for non-drinking water wells in the Subbasin associated with regulated sites have exhibited DDW primary drinking water MCL exceedances for arsenic, nitrate, synthetic organic compounds such as 1,2,3-TCP, Heptachlor, Dibromochloropropane, Ethylene Dibromide, volatile organic compounds such as vinyl chloride, benzene, ethylbenzene, xylenes, and MTBE.
-Secondary MCL exceedances have occurred for manganese and iron in wells in the Subbasin.
+Water quality results for non-drinking water wells in the Subbasin associated with regulated sites have exhibited DDW primary drinking water MCL exceedances for inorganics such as bromate, aluminum, arsenic, barium, beryllium, cadmium, chromium, fluoride, nickel, nitrate, perchlorate, thallium, and gross alpha, synthetic organic compounds such as ethylene dibromide, 1,2,3-TCP, dibromochloropropane, benzo(a)pyrene, dinoseb, heptachlor, heptachlor epoxide, di(2-ethylhexyl)phthalate, hexachlorobenzene, hexachlorocyclopentadiene, and pentachlorophenol, and volatile organic compounds such as such as 1,1-dichloroethylene, 1,1,2,2-tetrachloroethane, 1,1,2-trichloroethane, 1,1-dichloroethane, 1,2-dichloroethane, 1,2-dichloropropane, 1,2,4 trichlorobenzene, 1,4-dichlorobenzene, benzene, carbon tetrachloride, monochlorobenzene, cis-1,2-dichloroethylene, ethylbenzene, MTBE, tetrachloroethylene, toluene, trans-1,2-dichloroethylene, trichloroethylene, vinyl chloride, and xylene.
+Secondary MCL exceedances have occurred for specific conductivity, total dissolved solids, chloride, iron, manganese, and sulfate in wells in the Subbasin.